jvmdan/rxmarkets/view/README.md

 ./mvnw quarkus:dev
 ```

-Then visit http://localhost:8888/view/ in your browser.
+Then visit http://localhost:8888/ in your browser.

+Equity viewing is determined by your HTTP query.

+An example ($TSLA) is shown on the index page.